bitdoer/md5/README.md

 ## Installation

-Using Cargo, build the project with `cargo build --release`; the executable will be in /target/release, and can be moved to a relevant place/added to PATH/etc.
+Using Cargo, build the project with `cargo build --release`; the binary will be in md5/target/release, and can be moved to a relevant place/added to PATH/etc.

 ## Usage